Meet the Team

 Email: nicole@wy4cj.org

-• Quint van Velthoven, Communications coordinator, The Netherlands
+Quint van Velthoven, Communications Coordinator, the Netherlands

 Quint is a student currently pursuing a Master's degree in Computer Engineering at Delft University of Technology.
 He thinks that the ICJAO is a great milestone in climate justice and that it can lead to more progressive climate policies worldwide.
 He wants to contribute to WYCJ by improving the communication around the campaign, so that more people learn about and start supporting the campaign for a progressive advisory opinion from the world's highest court.
 He does his work as Communications Coordinator together with Marijn, who initially told him about WYCJ and brought him into the organisation.